The Rental

 How to Watch The Rental

 Where can I stream The Rental movie online?
-The Rental is available to watch and stream, buy on demand, download at Amazon Prime, Netflix, Apple TV Channels, Shudder, The Roku Channel, Kanopy, Apple TV, Amazon, Google Play, Vudu.
+The Rental is available to watch and stream, buy on demand, download at Amazon Prime, Amazon Prime, Netflix, Apple TV Channels, Shudder, The Roku Channel, Kanopy, Apple TV, Amazon, Google Play, Vudu.
 Some platforms allow you to rent The Rental for a limited time or purchase the movie for downloading.